KirinDave/Clipping/README.markdown

 Sometimes, you want a giant object serialization and persistence framework with ACID properties, the ability to stream data, and versioning.
-For those people, Clipping is not your tool.
-Clipping is a simple, flexible framework for declaring containers who's values should make a best effort to be persistent between runs of your software.
+For those people, Clipping is not the right tool.
+Clipping is a simple, flexible framework for declaring containers whose values should make a best effort to be persistent between runs of your software.

 Clipping does not enforce any explicit semantics on the strategy for storage, and currently its only implementations use the standard java